kiran002/Go-and-Docker-Training/Task-2/Readme.md

 	EXPOSE 8080
 	ENTRYPOINT ["/server"]

+*Before you get started, please make sure to copy the main.go from the Task-1 directory*

 Scratch is the most basic image.It is empty,  literally 0 Bytes!
 Once we define the base image, we just copy the executable we had compiled earlier (although to be honest, we compile it a bit differently in order for it to work with scratch).
 Look at the command below

 	CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o server .